swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ## Acknowledgments

-Joe Groff, John McCall, Tim Kientzle, Michael Ilseman, Karoy Lorentey contributed to this proposal with their clarifying questions and discussions.
+Joe Groff, John McCall, Tim Kientzle, Karoy Lorentey contributed to this proposal with their clarifying questions and discussions.